vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_screen_layout.html.md

 For this, we need to make two changes.
 First, lets make the text 'Hello World' span the complete screen width by changing layout_width to 'fill_parent'.
 Second, we update 'Hello World' to 'Hello Twitter' in strings.xml by creating a new entry.

+In our tutorials, we follow the convention of showing code blocks in the section as shown below.
+The striked text is to be replaced with the text written next to it.
+In our case, we replace "wrap_content" with "fill_parent".

 `res/layout/activity_main.xml`

 <pre>